Reupholstery and Furniture Repair

 Recent Developments

-• Economic activity in the services sector expanded for the fourth consecutive month in October 2024, according to the Services ISM Report on Business.
-The Services PMI registered 56% in October, up 1.1 percentage points from September.
-While labor costs for the industry were on the rise in October 2024, employment experienced a downturn, according to the Bureau of Labor Statistics (BLS).
-Average wages for nonsupervisory employees at household goods repair and maintenance firms, which include reupholstery and furniture repair services, were 7.2% higher in September 2024 compared to a year ago, reaching $23.41 per hour.
-Employment by household goods repair and maintenance firms fell 3% in September 2024 compared to a year ago, per the BLS.
-Consumer spending, a leading indicator for the industry, increased nearly 3% in August 2024 compared to a year ago and was up 0.1% from the previous month, according to the Bureau of Economic Analysis.
+• Average wages for nonsupervisory employees at household goods repair and maintenance firms, which include reupholstery and furniture repair services, were 14.6% higher in November 2024 compared to a year ago, reaching $25.38 per hour.
+Employment by household goods repair and maintenance firms fell 5.5% in November 2024 compared to a year ago, per the BLS.
+Consumer spending, a leading indicator for the industry, increased nearly 3% in November 2024 compared to a year ago and was up 0.3% from the previous month, according to the Bureau of Economic Analysis.

 • According to a new study by the National Retail Federation (NRF) of the estimated impact of president-elect Donald Trump’s tariff proposals, furniture costs are expected to increase.
 The study looked at the effect of tariffs on prices of major consumer product categories including apparel, toys, furniture, household appliances, footwear and travel goods.
 Trump has proposed a universal 10-20% tariff on imports from all countries and an additional tax on imports from China.
 Per the NRF study, consumers would pay $13.9 billion to $24 billion more for apparel, $8.8 billion to $14.2 billion more for toys, $8.5 billion to $3.1 more for furniture, and $6.4 billion to $10.9 billion more for household appliances with the proposed tariffs in place.
 The study showed the tariffs would have a “significant and detrimental impact” on the costs of a wide range of consumer products, in particular those products supplied primarily by China.
 According to Jonathan Gold, NRF vice president of supply chain and customs policy, “Retailers rely heavily on imported products and manufacturing components so that they can offer their customers a variety of products at affordable prices.
 A tariff is a tax paid by the U.S. importer, not a foreign country or the exporter.
 This tax ultimately comes out of consumers’ pockets through higher prices.”